 Turn your bath into a powerful weapon against aches, stiffness and fatigue.

-Soaking in warm water is one of the oldest forms of medicine, and there’s good reason why this practice has stood the test of time.
-Research has shown warm water therapy works wonders for all kinds of musculoskeletal complaints, including fibromyalgia, arthritis and low back pain.
+Soaking in warm water is one of the oldest forms of alternative therapy, and there’s good reason why this practice has stood the test of time.
+Research has shown warm water therapy works wonders for all kinds of musculoskeletal conditions, including fibromyalgia, arthritis and low back pain.

 “The research shows our ancestors got it right.
 It makes you feel better.
 It makes the joints looser.
 It reduces pain and it seems to have a somewhat prolonged effect that goes beyond the period of immersion,” says Bruce E. Becker, MD, director of the National Aquatics & Sports Medicine Institute at Washington State University in Spokane.